9 Digital Marketing Experts You Need in Your Virtual Team

 And when building your digital marketing team, you can go with a single marketer who dabbles in every stage of a campaign.
-And that might be perfect for especially small businesses that are just starting out.
+And that might be perfect for especially small businesses or startups that are just starting out.

-But for everyone else, it’ll take a full-stack team of experts in your marketing toolbox to get the best results.
+BUT for everyone else (you!), it’ll take a full-stack team of experts in your digital marketing toolbox to get the best results for your business.

 First Off: Do You Even Need to Hire a Digital Marketing Team for Your Virtual Staff?

 For a lot of you entrepreneurs out there, the do-it-yourselfer in you is probably thinking, “Well why do I need to hire anyone at all?
 Can’t I just do this myself?”

-With enough elbow grease, research, and good ol’ fashioned grit, you can certainly handle all of your marketing on your own.
+With enough elbow grease, research, and good ol’ fashioned grit, you could certainly handle all of your marketing on your own.

-That being said, most entrepreneurs and business owners find that they simply don’t have enough hours in the day to tackle every single task on their to-do list.
+That being said, most entrepreneurs and business owners like you find that you simply don’t have enough hours in the day to tackle every single task on their to-do list.

 Added to that, adept delegators also generated 33% greater revenue than those with poor delegation skills.